 Daniel announced the news on Twitter in a letter written by himself and Eugene.
 "We are so grateful to have been given the time and creative freedom to tell this story in its totality, concluding with a final chapter that we had envisioned from the very beginning," they wrote.
 "It’s not lost on us what a rare privilege it is in this industry to get to decide when your show should take its final bow.
 We could never have dreamed that our fans would grow to love and care about these characters in the ways that you have.”
-The final season, which will consist of 14 episodes, will air on the CBC and Pop in 2020.
+The final season has already aired on Pop and CBC, and will likely hit Netflix in the fall.

 20. After production wrapped, Hampshire took something special from the set.